Table of contents

 Last working week

-As the last day of work approaches, it is time to finish the offboarding tasks.
+As the last working day approaches, it's time to finish offboarding tasks.

-Offboarding checklist - 2 weeks before the last day of work.
+Offboarding checklist - 2 weeks before the last day of work

 Last working day